Ali Peçen

-Ali Peçen (born 30 January 1969 in İstanbul) is a Turkish volleyball player.
+Ali Peçen (born 30 January 1969 in Istanbul) is a Turkish volleyball player.
 He is 192 cm and plays as libero.
-Since the start of the 2007 season, he has played for Fenerbahçe Men's Volleyball Team and wears number 9.
+Since the start of the 2007 season, he has played for Fenerbahçe Men's Volleyball team and wears number 9.
 He is the team's vice-captain.
 He has also played for Eczacıbaşı, Halkbank, Netaş and Erdemir.

-He has played over 180 times for the national team.
+Peçen has represented the national team in over 180 games.